Rammeshgar/MySQL/README.md

 where year(SaleDate) = 2022 and month(SaleDate)=1;}

 ## Visualization
-### Design meaningful and easy to understand visualizations using Power BI’s drag-and-drop interface.
+### Designed a meaningful and easy to understand visualizations using Power BI’s drag-and-drop interface.
-### Create interactive charts, graphs, and table to represent the insights from The data.
+### Created interactive charts, graphs, and table to represent the insights from The data.